CurtisNewbie/BookStoreApp/README.md

   - Angular 8 (or lower or higher, I am not really sure about this)
   - Bootstrap 4

+- Optional JWT Distribution Server (if you want to use the JWT authorisation mechanism)

+	- I have developed a JWT distribution webapp specifically for this backend server.
+It is availble in my another repo (<a href="https://github.com/CurtisNewbie/JwtDistributionApp">JwtDistributionApp</a>).
+This app also needs to be deployed on a JavaEE 8/Jakarta EE 8 server, and you will need to specify your own private key (on the JWT distribution webapp) and public key (on this backend server).

 # Running Backend Server